objectionary/eo-time/README.md

   * `lt` if less than
   * `lte` if less than or equal

-For example, to add give hours and thirty minutes to current time and then compare it with the time of file creation:
+For example, to add five hours and thirty minutes to the current time and then compare it with the time of file creation:

 ```
 QQ.io.stdout